 The Australia-Chile Double Taxation Agreement (DTA) entered into force in February 2013.
 The agreement provides certainty for Australian and Chilean businesses through a framework for the taxation of cross-border transactions.
 It reduces barriers to the cross-border movement of people, capital and technology, primarily through reducing withholding taxes on dividend, interest and royalty payments.

-The Australia-Chile Social Security Agreement, signed in 2003, improved social security protection for those who have lived and/or worked in both Australia and Chile.
+The Australia-Chile Social Security Agreement, which came into effect on 1 January 2004, improved social security protection for those who have lived and/or worked in both Australia and Chile.
 The social security agreement also exempts Australian employers from the need to provide Chile social security support for Australian employees sent temporarily to work in Chile, provided the employee remains covered in Australia, by compulsory superannuation arrangements.

 Further information is available on the Australian Taxation Office website or the Department of Social Services website.